Murra Warra Wind Farm

-The Murra Warra Wind Farm will be one of Australia's largest wind farms.
-Located on the plains of north-western Victoria, approximately 25 km north of the city of Horsham, it will consist of 99 wind turbines with a maximum tip height of 220m.
+The Murra Warra Wind Farm is one of Australia's largest wind farms.
+Located on the plains of north-western Victoria, approximately 25 km north of the city of Horsham, it consists of 99 wind turbines with a maximum tip height of 220m.

 The project is expected to produce more than 1800 GWh annually, enough electricity to power about 420,000 average Victorian homes each year, displacing up to 1.7 million tonnes of greenhouse gas emissions each year.
 The project was developed by a joint venture between RES Group and Macquarie Capital and was sold in two stages to Partners Group in September 2018 and August 2020.

 History

 Site finding identified the location in 2007, and a meteorology mast erected in 2009.
 Development proceeded slowly until 2016, when planning reports were completed and submitted to DELWP in August 2016.
 Planning approval was given in November 2016 for 116 turbines.

 A power purchase agreement was signed with a consortium of companies led by Telstra in December 2017, delivering Stage 1 of the project, which consists of 61 wind turbines.
 In March 2018, an EPC contract was signed with a consortium of Senvion and Downer Group to build a 61 turbines wind farm.

 In May 2019, it was reported that Downer Group market value had plunged by $430 million after its joint-venture partner on the Murra Warra wind farm project, Senvion had gone into administration.
 Stage 1 is expected to be completed during 2020.
 AusNet Services were contracted to build the Terminal Station which was completed in early 2019.
 The Project connects into the Victorian 220kV network between Horsham (HOTS) and Red Cliffs (RCTS).